Empyrean-Void/Empyrean-Void/README.md

 - 👋 Hi, I’m Empyrean-Void
 - 👀 I’m interested in Linux and programming
-- 🌱 I’m currently learning Python
+- 🌱 I'm currently learning Rust and Java

 <!---
 - 💞️ I’m looking to collaborate on ...